irenekarijadi/RF-LSTM-CEEMDAN/README.md

 The complete list of packages can be found in [requirements.txt.](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/requirements.txt)

+In order to run the model, the packages need to be installed first using this line of code:
+`pip install -r requirements.txt()`

 ## Description of File
 Non-python file
 * Dataset - This folder includes all dataset used in this study